AT THE risk of initiating a political debate, only those who work within an equine industry can appreciate how deeply the horses are cherished.

 “I’m glad I retired a few years earlier and we spent that little more time together, but life can be cruel!”

-Initially finding himself incapable of performing his usual duties, Scholefield turned to his horses to assist with the grief.
+Initially finding himself incapable of performing his usual routine, Scholefield turned to his horses to assist with the grief.

 “The horses gave me a reason to wake up….they still do,” Scholefield said.
 “You’ve got to have faith and keep pushing on, but it’s the horses and their company which keeps me going.